-BIO 440 - Macromolecule Biotechniques Laboratory (2) Spring and Fall
+BIO 440W - Macromolecule Laboratory (2) Spring and Fall

 An advanced laboratory course for junior or senior science majors who wish to gain theoretical and practical experience with the techniques and equipment commonly used in the fields of cellular biology, molecular biology, and biochemistry.
 Topics include PCR, electrophoresis, enzyme kinetics, aseptic cell and tissue culture, cell surface receptors, and molecular modeling.
 Three hour of laboratory per week.
 Cross-listed as CHM 340.
-Prerequisite(s): BIO 231 or BIO 438, or Co-requisite BIO 331, or permission of the instructor.
+Prerequisite(s): BIO 231 or BIO 438, or permission of the instructor.
 Additional Fee(s): Laboratory fee.